I know the frustration.

 - To catch up with a connection: once a month

-In short, there is no hard-and-fast rule for sending a follow-up email.
-It’s usually always safe to send a follow-up email after 48 hours, as the person has had enough time to consider your email.
+In short, there’s no hard-and-fast rule for sending a follow-up email.
+It’s usually always safe to send a follow-up email after 48 hours, as the person has had enough time to consider your original email.

-You also need to know how many times to follow up with a prospect.
+You also need to think about how many times to follow up with a prospect.

-If you’re reaching out to a completely cold lead, I wouldn’t recommend sending more than two follow-up emails.
+If you’re reaching out to a completely cold lead, I wouldn’t recommend sending more than two follow-ups.
 However, if you’ve already had some kind of interaction with that person, you can send as many follow-ups as it takes to get a response.
+Some research suggests you keep going – adding value and social proof as you go – until you get that response.

 Stop Waiting and Start Doing

-Having a steady stream of clients and promoters for your brand sounds great, but most of the time, it doesn’t happen to people like you and me; we need to hustle and find our prospects.
+Having a steady stream of clients and promoters for your brand sounds great, but it doesn’t happen automatically or overnight; we need to hustle, find, and pursue our prospects.

-You probably thought that getting no response from your outreach email was a legitimate reason to procrastinate.
-Hopefully, reading this post has changed your mind.
 Now you know that follow-up emails can help you get those crucial replies.
-And I’ve just handed you a proven strategy for building your business with follow-up emails.
+And I’ve just handed you a proven strategy for building your business with email campaigns that always include follow-up emails.

 Have you found any good techniques for sending follow-up emails that get replies?
 What do you plan to try next?
-I’d love to hear about your experiences in the comments below:
+Leave your thoughts in the comments below: